Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 - **Four of a Kind** [手四 - てし, *teshi*]: All four cards of any given month.
 - **Four Pairs** [喰付 - くっつき, *kuttsuki*]: Four pairs, a pair being two cards of the same month.

+If a player holds one of these lucky hands, then they declare it.
+That player immediately wins the round, scoring 6 points and becoming dealer for the next round.

+If both players hold a lucky hand, then the round is a draw.
+Nobody scores anything, and the next round begins with the same dealer.

+If either of these lucky hands are **dealt to the table**, then a **misdeal** is declared.
+The cards are thrown in, re-shuffled, and re-dealt.

+> Sources are vague on what should happen if a player holds *both* of the lucky hands.
+In some descriptions, they only score 6 points, but in others, the hands stack, and they score 12 points.
+Decide on this as a house rule before playing!
+{.is-info}

 # Gameplay
 Each round, the dealer is the first to play.